 Even if THE WORLD only recently reported that Angela Merkel's constituency is floating on petroleum, this find does little to change the fact that Germany continues to have no significant oil reserves.
 Estimates assume that a maximum of 40 million barrels of crude oil can be extracted from the new oil deposits in Mecklenburg-Western Pomerania and Brandenburg in a conventional manner.
 Sounds a lot at first.
-If you compare this amount with the German daily consumption of just under 3 million barrels of oil, you have to be disappointed to find that the new treasures can only satisfy our hunger for oil in just under 2 weeks.
+If one compares this amount with the German daily consumption of almost 3 million barrels of oil, one must be disappointed to find that the new treasures can only satisfy our hunger for oil in just under 2 weeks.

 Although Germany does not have any relevant mining facilities for black gold, it is still ahead of France, Italy and Great Britain in terms of annual consumption in the European Union.
 Worldwide, only the USA, China, Japan, Russia and India consume more oil than Germany.

 The offers a current insight into the development of global oil production and regional consumption Statistical Review of World Energy 2013 the BP ("beyond petroleum").